microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-04.md

 - Between 25,000 & 100,000 Manager and Senior manager - Customer Information (Full name, Address, Email or Phone) approval
 - More then 100,000 Senior manager & district manager approval
 - Both when approver rejects or approves, an email should be sent to the user.
-- User should also be able to see if approval is pending and which managerhas been requested for the approval.
+- User should also be able to see if approval is pending and which manager has been requested for the approval.
 - Also have the pdf from challenge 3 attached to approval.